VallieTracy/NASA-Scraping/README.md

 ![mission_to_mars](Images/mission_to_mars.png)

 ### In order to run this application from your own desktop, please follow the steps below.
 *(This was a complex project, so I've written a detailed description of the process below should it interest you.
-You can either clone the repo as layed out below, or scroll further to simiply see a detailed description of my process.
+You can either clone the repo as layed out below, or scroll to "PROCESS" to simiply see a detailed description of my process.
 You can navigate to the Screenshots folder to view the finished product.)*

 #### Please clone this repository to your desktop and then do the following:
 1. Navigate to Missions_to_Mars, the folder that contains ``app.py`` and launch a GitBash (Windows) or Terminal (Mac).